 - A gaming company allows employees to download and try games on corporate issued mobile phones, but wants enterprise apps managing confidential data to be secured on the phones.

-- An enterprise IT admin uses an MDM console to push the Managed Google Play store on mobile phones, and whitelists the gaming apps that employees can freely install on their phones.
+- An enterprise IT admin uses an MDM console to push the Managed Google Play store on mobile phones, and adds to an allowlist the gaming apps that employees can freely install on their phones.

-- To secure corporate data on the phone, the IT admin creates a Work container on each phone, and whitelists only the apps managing confidential data.
+- To secure corporate data on the phone, the IT admin creates a Work container on each phone, and allows only the apps managing confidential data.

 - Employees are more productive using a wide range of apps on a mobile device.

-- Enterprises have the flexibility to manage many apps in Google Play, using whitelisting and blacklisting to control what apps employees can use
+- Enterprises have the flexibility to manage many apps in Google Play, controlling what apps employees can use through allowlists and blocklists

 Control Google Play